‘Game Of Thrones’ Actor Iwan Rheon Is The Perfect Casting In Marvel’s Inhumans

 Another Game of Thrones actor will be making the transition from the HBO hit series to Marvel television, as fan-favorite actor Iwan Rheon will be joining Inhumans.
 Marvel cast Rheon, who played the bloodthirsty Ramsay Bolton on Game of Thrones, as Maximus the Mad.
-He is the first character for Inhumans that Marvel has announced the casting for, as we can expect the other roles to fill up shortly, including Black Bolt, Medusa and Crystal.
+He is the first character for Inhumans that Marvel has announced the casting for, as we can expect the other roles to fill up shortly, including Black Bolt, Medusa, and Crystal.

 As the Marvel official website reported, the part of Maximus will be the lead role for the prominent Game of Thrones actor.
 It described the character in the series as “a clever and charming Inhuman that is fiercely devoted to the people of Attilan, especially his brother, the King – although he harbors an intense desire to wear the crown himself.”